acquia/blt/docs/testing.md

 Each row under the `phpunit` key should contain a combination of the following properties:

+ * bootstrap: A "bootstrap" PHP file that is run before the tests
+ * class: the class name for the test
  * config: path to either the Core phpunit configuration file (docroot/core/phpunit.xml.dist) or a custom one.
 If left blank, no configuration will be loaded with the unit test.
+ * debug: if `true`, will display debugging information
+ * exclude: run tests excluding any tagged with this `@group`
+ * file: the sourcefile that declares the class provided in `class`
+ * filter: allows text filter for tests
+ * group: run tests only tagged with a specific `@group`
  * path: the path to the custom phpunit test
- * class: the class name for the test
- * file: the sourcefile that declares the class provided in `class`
+ * printer: the TestListener implementation to use
+ * stop-on-error: if `true`, will stop execution upon first error
+ * stop-on-failure: if `true`, sill stop execution upon first error or failure
+ * testdox: if `true`, report test execution progress in TestDox format
  * testsuite: run tests that are part of a specific `@testsuite`
- * group: run tests only tagged with a specific `@group`
- * exclude: run tests excluding any tagged with this `@group`
- * filter: allows text filter for tests

  See PHPUnit's [documentation](https://phpunit.de/manual/current/en/textui.htm) for additional information.